lunch-money/developers/source/includes/_transactions.md

 > Example 200 Response
 >
-> Upon success, IDs of inserted transactions will be returned in an array.
+> If a split was part of the request, an array of newly-created split transactions will be returned.

 ```json
 {